County Court of Victoria: Jurisdiction

-In the hierarchy of Victorian courts, the County Court of Victoria sits above the Magistrates’ Court of Victoria and below the Supreme Court of Victoria.
+In the hierarchy of Victorian courts, the County Court of Victoria sits above the Magistrates' Court of Victoria and below the Supreme Court of Victoria.

 Judges of the County Court hear matters across three divisions – Criminal, Commercial and Common Law.

-County Court judges also sit as the heads of jurisdiction at the Magistrates’ Court of Victoria, Coroners Court of Victoria and the Children’s Court of Victoria and sit at the Victorian Civil and Administrative Tribunal as Vice-Presidents.
+County Court judges also sit as the heads of jurisdiction at the Magistrates' Court of Victoria, Coroners Court of Victoria and the Children’s Court of Victoria and sit at the Victorian Civil and Administrative Tribunal as Vice-Presidents.

 Criminal Division

-The County Court hears all indictable criminal matters except treason, murder and certain other homicide offences.
-The Court deals with a broad range of offences under Victorian and Commonwealth legislation including serious theft, armed robbery, drug trafficking, sexual offences, fraud and dishonesty offences, culpable driving, serious assault and income and sales tax offences.
+The County Court hears all indictable criminal matters except treason, murder and manslaughter.
+The Court deals with a broad range of offences under Victorian and Commonwealth legislation including serious theft, armed robbery, drug trafficking, sexual offences, fraud and dishonesty offences, culpable driving, serious assault offences, and income and sales tax offences.

 All trials are heard before a judge and a jury of 12 members of the community.

 Criminal appeals

-The County Court hears criminal appeals from the Magistrates’ Court.
+The County Court hears criminal appeals from the Magistrates' Court.
 These appeals are determined by judge alone.
-An appeal decision is generally final, except when a sentence of imprisonment is imposed and the Magistrates’ Court did not originally impose a sentence of imprisonment.
+An appeal decision is generally final, except when a sentence of imprisonment is imposed and the Magistrates' Court did not originally impose a sentence of imprisonment.
 In such a case, the appellant may then appeal to the Court of Appeal, so long as leave is granted.

 The County Court also hears appeals from the Criminal and Family Divisions of the Children’s Court.

 Commercial and Common Law Divisions

-The Court’s Commercial and Common Law Divisions (collectively known as the Court’s civil jurisdiction), have unlimited jurisdiction with no monetary cap on damages.
-Both divisions feature a number of ‘lists’ – specialist categories of cases that are administered by a judge.
+The Court's Commercial and Common Law Divisions (collectively known as the Court's civil jurisdiction), have unlimited jurisdiction with no monetary cap on damages.
+Both divisions feature a number of 'lists' – specialist categories of cases that are administered by a judge.

 The Commercial Division deals with matters that include debt recovery, contract, trust and property.
 It has four lists: